 There are false belief systems out there built around saying people should do (Biblically) indisputably sinful things.
 But they are mostly, (especially the ones that are successful enough to make me suspect Satan is putting particular effort into them) predicated on Rebellion against The Judeo-Christian God.
 They have no desire to deny The Bible condemns those things, and it suits them in-fact to claim the Bible condemns things it doesn't.
 Mostly these are different forms of Satanism.

 The major heretical Judeo-Christian religions, whatever their heresies on Theology and Soterology are, all have in common on Morality wanting to increase not decrease what is Sinfull.
-The Catholic Church doesn't want Priests marrying, JWs want people paranoid about Blood Transfusions.
+The Catholic Church doesn't want Priests marrying and many other rules, JWs want people paranoid about Blood Transfusions.
 Mormons put Coffee in the same category as Alcohol and hard Drugs.
 Rabbinic Judaism makes the command to "not boil a kid in it's mother milk" a condemnation of Cheese Burgers.
 And you know I even consider Islam with it's over the top prudishness and legalism a form of heretical Christianity.
 They see Jesus as the Jewish Messiah, their denial of his Divinity is not unlike the Ebonites and other early Jewish-Christian heretics.
 All this shows me Satan wants the God of Abraham to seem strict.

 The Christian sects that do take an anything goes approach (to the left of even my morality) are very small fringe groups without a lot of mainstream influence.
 I actually don't think every false religion has Satan's personal endorsement, the fallen human mind can come up with bad ideas perfectly fine on our own.